-The PKM TSF is constructed to its current Life of Mine (LoM) elevation of 582mRL and will enter the closure phases in 2026.
+The PKM TSF Life of Mine (LoM) has recently been extended.
+It is now constructed to an elevation of 584.5 mRL and will be raised again to the LoM elevation of 587 mRL through the 2025-2026 build season.
 The existing embankments have been designed to meet closure criteria.